REFUGE: WILDERNESS BACKPACKING TRIPS FOR WOMEN AND FEMALE-IDENTIFIERS

 • Sunscreen

-• Hiking poles (optional but recommended- more so if the terrain is steep)
+• Hiking poles (optional but highly recommended- more so if the terrain is steep, and/or if you have knee trouble)

 • Journal and 2 pens

-• A small and personally meaningful gift that will be given away to someone in the group.
+• A small gift that will be given away to someone in the group.
 You’ll be carrying this so make sure its small and light.
 Trust your gut on this one.
+Can be homemade, found, or bought.
+Don’t over think it.
+It can be funny, have a story, have some kind of meaning…

 ITEMS FOR MOVEMENT/SOMATIC EXERCISES